mastertaj/GSSO-Digital-Health-Hub-Development-Community/CODE OF CONDUCT.md

 -   Disagree respectfully and strive to understand differing viewpoints.
 -   Avoid blaming or shaming; instead, focus on resolving issues and learning from mistakes.
--   Share airtime during discussions, ensuring all voices are heard.
+-   Share airtime during discussions; do your part to ensure that all voices are invited to be heard.

 7.  **Collaborative Learning**